Adrien Ogée was recently interviewed by the Glen Echo team for the biweekly newsletter of the William and Flora Hewlett Foundation.

 - What projects are you and your team currently working on as the Institute’s Chief Operating Officer?

-Two years ago, the CyberPeace Institute launched a trailblazing program, the ‘CyberPeace Builders’.
+One years ago, the CyberPeace Institute launched a trailblazing program, the ‘CyberPeace Builders’.
 This program assists non-governmental organizations (NGOs) in building cybersecurity capacity through a trusted and dedicated network of corporate partners who provide volunteers and funding.

 The CyberPeace Builders enable humanitarian NGOs to build cybersecurity capabilities quickly, for free.
 Our model is a scalable contribution to cyberpeace that meets two needs.
 The first, making cybersecurity accessible to the humanitarian sector.
 And the second, giving corporate sector employees the possibility to participate in the first ever skills-based cyber volunteering program.
 Ensuring that all stakeholders find value in such social impact programs is critical to their success.